 Each year, CRRU offers a number of opportunities for a seasonal corps of trainees to join us in Gardenstown on a unique training course, as contributing members of the research and rescue team.

-The residential courses are run in the form of a 10-day educational placement, and as a trainee with CRRU you will learn about the whales and dolphins of the Moray Firth and their dynamic marine environment first hand - working closely alongside a dedicated and knowledgeable team of biologists, whilst at the same time providing crucial support for the organisation's vital research and conservation work.
+The residential courses are run in the form of a 10-day educational placement, and as an intern with CRRU you will learn about the whales and dolphins of the Moray Firth and their dynamic marine environment first hand - working closely alongside a dedicated and knowledgeable team of biologists, whilst at the same time providing crucial support for the organisation's vital research and conservation work.
 As you participate in ongoing field studies, you will learn and apply the principles of field research design (accompanied by structured lectures, demonstrations and in-field tuition), undertake training in marine mammal rescue techniques, and gain a personal understanding of the conservation issues which drive the research, rescue and conservation activities of this small but dedicated charity.

-• Small, friendly and relaxed groups
+Small, friendly and relaxed groups

-• Full board and accommodation
+Full board and accommodation

-• All boat equipment (dry suit, woolly bear under-suit, wet boots and gloves)
+All boat equipment (dry suit, woolly bear under-suit, wet boots and gloves)

-• Induction and full training programme with a professional research team
+Induction and full training programme with a professional research team

-• Direct contact with experienced field scientists and students
+Direct contact with experienced field scientists and students

-• Seminars and optional guided tours
+Seminars and optional guided tours

 Why should you join this programme?